Foods They Eat in Germany- Don’t Fear the Wurst! Eat it!

 If you are planning a trip to Germany, I ask you only one thing…. don’t be afraid of the food.
 I’ve come up with a great list of foods to eat in Germany that will not only fill you up, they will make you wonder what you ever saw in that Fast Food Hamburger.

 I know it’s difficult when you land in a new place, and are suddenly faced with unfamiliar food names and dishes that you can’t quite identify.
 But I can promise you, the foods they eat in Germany are eaten by millions of people every day, and are very happy they do.
 I once traveled with a person who ordered Sphaghetti Bolognese in EVERY SINGLE RESTAURANT that we ate in… oddly, it’s on most German menus (must be for the tourists).
-Meanwhile, I happily tucked in to some amazing (and at times, unpronounceable) foods that created happy memories and a lifelong desire to give new things a try.
+Meanwhile, I happily tucked in to some amazing (and at times, unfamiliar) foods that created happy memories and a lifelong desire to give new things a try.

 Also, keep in mind that there are McDonalds, Burger King, Pizza Hut and Subway restaurants in Germany… the foods taste different than the ones in American Franchises… it’s related to food laws.
-So much of the “ingredients” that we allow here in the US are banned overseas….(Makes you think, doesn’t it?)
+So many of the “ingredients” that we allow here in the US are banned overseas….(Makes you think, doesn’t it?)
+So sure, if you want to taste the difference, and drink a beer with your burger, go ahead and try their fast food…. but then head back to the Imbiß.

 Foods they Eat in Germany